Jseo09/CSICproject/README.md

 ### Details:
 - Hayden Sutton
 - Juliet Udeh
+  - Built on what Jin had.
+  - Provided changes to the logic of our methods to ensure code efficiency and readability.
+  - Provided comments to the code.
+     - Provided Logic for the following methods:
+       - In Library Class:
+          - getCount
+          - borrowBook
+          - printAvailableBooks
+          - returnBook
+          - CSV
+            - Added print statement to let users know in case an error occurs while reading catalog file.
+        - In Boook Class:
+          - provided code to initialize our borrowed field to false.
 - Jin Seo
   - Created the base of the project
     - Created the classes for the following: